ivelieu/LITE/README.md

 ### Potential issues
-targetted quantum entanglement and tunelling
-Probably requires more energy than contained in the universe ...
+Targeted quantum entanglement could "observe" the receiver generating the public key truncation and therefore determine b and p.
+However, doing this probably requires more energy than contained in the universe, so I'd say this is not a concern.

+Quantum tunneling may be a way to circumvent the geometry of the universe to represent g^^p, which could potentially be of concern.
+Once again, this would need a ridiculous amount of energy, as this would need much more than just one tunnel if you don't want the operation to take 5 billion years.

-### Seperate topic: DTube
+### Separate topic: DTube
 Censorship is decided by the majority of users, not the majority of money
 No ads, no power from user profiling
+Also shows how much revenue is made (in total) from every video!
+Very cool.